neuromorphicsystems/sgp4-benchmark/README.md

 # SGP4 benchmark
-A comparison of different SGP4 implementations:
+A comparison of two SGP4 implementations in different configurations:
 - `cpp`: the Celestrak implementation [[1]](#1) in improved mode
 - `cpp-afspc`: the Celestrak implementation [[1]](#1) in AFSPC compatibility mode
 - `cpp-fastmath`: the Celestrak implementation [[1]](#1) in improved mode with the `fast-math` compiler flag